devkapa/devkapa/README.md

 # 👋 Hello !

 My name is Dev Kapadia!
-I'm an 18 year old intermediate programmer and hobbyist.
+I'm an 18 year old programmer and hobbyist.

-I live in Sydney, Australia, and currently study at UNSW.
+I live in Canberra, Australia, and currently study at ANU.

 You can find me on all my socials as **@devkapa**.